Himanshimittal051104/Alzheimer_Diagnosis_CNN/README.md

 # 🧠 Alzheimer’s Disease Diagnosis using CNN (PyTorch)

-This project implements a **Convolutional Neural Network (CNN)** using **PyTorch** to classify brain MRI images for **Alzheimer’s Disease diagnosis**.
+This project implements a **Convolutional Neural Network (CNN)** using **PyTorch** to classify brain MRI images into four categories related to Alzheimer’s disease.

-The model learns visual patterns from MRI scans to distinguish between different stages of Alzheimer’s.
+The project focuses on building a CNN from scratch and systematically studying the effect of different techniques such as **Batch Normalization, Dropout, and Data Augmentation** on model performance.

 ---

 ## 📌 Project Overview

-Alzheimer’s Disease is a progressive neurological disorder affecting memory and cognitive abilities.
+Alzheimer’s Disease is a progressive neurological disorder that affects memory and cognitive abilities.
-Early and accurate diagnosis is critical for effective treatment planning.

 In this project:

 - MRI brain images are preprocessed and transformed
 - A CNN model is built and trained using **PyTorch**
+- Different CNN configurations and regularization techniques are experimentally evaluated
-- Model performance is evaluated using **accuracy, classification report, and confusion matrix**
+- Model performance is evaluated using:
+  - Accuracy
+  - Precision
+  - Recall
+  - F1-score
+  - Confusion Matrix

+The project is organized as a series of experiments, with the **Baseline CNN** serving as the reference model.

 ---

 ## 🚀 Key Features

-- CNN-based image classification
+- CNN-based MRI image classification
-- MRI image preprocessing using `torchvision.transforms`
+- Image preprocessing using `torchvision.transforms`
 - Training and validation using PyTorch
-- Model evaluation with:
+- GPU-accelerated training using CUDA when available
+- Evaluation using:
   - Accuracy
   - Classification Report
-  - Confusion Matrix visualization
+  - Confusion Matrix
-- Implemented entirely in **Jupyter Notebook**
+  - Macro F1-score
+- Systematic comparison of different CNN techniques
+- Experiments implemented using Jupyter Notebooks

 ---